Choosing the Right Wheelchair Ramp

 Rubber threshold ramps are ideal for navigating uneven household surfaces like small steps and doorway thresholds.
 Perfect for indoor or outdoor use, rubber threshold ramps provide a durable means of maneuverability throughout the home.
 With their non-skid surface, rubber threshold ramps are a safe and affordable home accessibility solution.

-No matter your need, Lifeway Mobility would be happy to complete a free in-home assessment to help you choose the ramp that best fits your mobility needs.
+No matter your need, Lifeway Mobility would be happy to complete a free remote or in-home assessment to help you choose the ramp that best fits your mobility needs.